liangwz25/liangwz25.github.io/_pages/about.md

 <font color="#ff0000"> HIRING </font> > We are looking for self-motivated Postdoc/PhD/RA/Interns, who are interested in water and carbon cycling.
 Please drop me an email with your CV and transcripts.

-> If you are an SYSU student interested in doing research with me, please send me an email.
+> If you are a SYSU student interested in doing research with me, please also send me an email.

 ## News
 * [01/2026] Join SYSU and lunch NEXUS Lab